markjwood/OOP-Game-Show-App/README.md

 ## Additional features
 In addition to the onscreen "virtual" keyboard, the game is playable with a normal physical keyboard.

-The virtual keyboard is disabled until the game is started.
+The virtual keyboard is disabled until the game is started by adding a 'no-nav' class that gives the keyboard `visability: hidden`.
 Prior to adding this feature, a user who navigates with the tab key on the computer keyboard could accidentally tab past the "Start Game" button to the virtual keyboard; however, since the virtual keyboard isn't visible, it would be unclear where the keyboard focus is, giving the appearance that keyboard navigation is not working.

 ## Personalization
 I changed the colors of disabled keys on the onscreen keyboard, to make it more apparent that they are disabled.
 I also added a red border-color to those disabled keys.